Liquidators appointed to Pamela Scott and Richard Alan stores

 At the High Court on Thursday Mr Justice David Keane appointed insolvency practitioners Eamonn Richardson and Ian Barrett of KPMG as joint provisional liquidators to Richard Alan & Co and Arzac Developments Ltd.

-Represented by Ross Gorman BL, the companies say, having considered all the options available, it is in the best interests of all creditors the firms be wound up in an orderly fashion.
+Represented by Ross Gorman BL, the companies said, having considered all the options available, it is in the best interests of all creditors the firms be wound up in an orderly fashion.

-The winding up process should be overseen by experienced insolvency practioners Mr Richardson and Mr Barrett, counsel said.
+The winding-up process should be overseen by experienced insolvency practitioners Mr Richardson and Mr Barrett, counsel said.

 The directors of Flairline are all members of the Barron family, and the company secretary is John Barron of Grove Lawn, Blackrock, Co Dublin.